awsdocs/amazon-migrationhub-user-guide/doc_source/API_CreateProgressUpdateStream.md

 Exception raised when there is an internal, configuration, or dependency error encountered\.
 HTTP Status Code: 500

+ **ThrottlingException**
+The request was denied due to request throttling\.
+HTTP Status Code: 400

  **UnauthorizedOperation**
 Exception raised to indicate a request was not authorized when the `DryRun` flag is set to "true"\.
 HTTP Status Code: 400